Bhutan Travel Advice

 Threat level: Medium

-The current safety travel advice is to remain cautious when visiting the country.
+The current travel advice for Bhutan is to remain cautious when visiting the country.
 Almost all visits to Bhutan are trouble free, 2015 saw no foreign nationals require consular assistance during their stay.
-You should however exercise normal safety precautions throughout your stay.
+The best travel advice for Bhutan is however that you should exercise normal safety precautions throughout your stay.

 Any visits you plan to make in Bhutan must be booked in advance and through an authorised travel agent.
 The tourism industry in Bhutan is small and strictly regulated – you will not be able to enter the country as an independent traveller.
 This is mainly so tourists can have someone with local knowledge to help them explore Bhutan.
 You will need to contact operators to book your tour.